← Back to blog

 recording.mp4Optional raw evidence

 Not every client needs every file.
-For many clients, a reviewed summary and action list are enough.
+For most, a reviewed summary plus an action list is plenty.

-A local-first recorder gives the operator control before anything is shared.
-That is valuable when different clients use different tools: Notion, Google Drive, Slack, ClickUp, Asana, or email.
+A local-first recorder gives you control before anything is shared.
+Which matters when different clients live in different tools, Notion, Google Drive, Slack, ClickUp, Asana, email.

-Instead of forcing every client into one recorder platform, you can create clean local outputs and place them into each client’s preferred system.
+Instead of dragging every client into one recorder platform, you produce clean local outputs and route them into each client’s preferred system from there.

-Autorec supports no-bot local recording and local transcription, making it a good upstream tool for multi-client workflows.
+Autorec supports no-bot local recording and local transcription, which makes it a sensible upstream tool for multi-client work.

-• Do not auto-sync all recordings to a shared workspace
+• Don’t auto-sync all recordings to a shared workspace.

-Create a recording SOP for each client.
-Include naming rules, consent expectations, storage location, summary format, and deletion rules.
+Write a short SOP for each client.
+Naming rules, consent expectations, storage location, summary format, deletion rules.
+Once that’s in place, the work becomes calmly repeatable, which is the whole point of doing it this way.

 Own your meeting recorder once